benrout/benrout/README.md

 # Hi there 👋

-I'm Ben and I'm a Senior Software Engineer at [Babylon Health](https://www.babylonhealth.com), see [@BenRoutBabylonHealth](https://github.com/BenRoutBabylonHealth).
+I'm Ben and I'm a Senior Software Engineer at [Babylon Health](https://www.babylonhealth.com) (see [@BenRoutBabylonHealth](https://github.com/BenRoutBabylonHealth)).

 ## 🚀 Skills
-I specialise in Front End technologies including:
+I specialise in the following languages and technologies:
 - JavaScript
 - TypeScript
 - ReactJS
 - GraphQL
+- NodeJS

 But I also have experience with:
 - Python